2018 Hokkaido Eastern Iburi earthquake: Economic impact

 The blackout had a severe impact on the farming and fishing industries in Hokkaido.
 The prefecture provides half of Japan's raw milk, but without power for refrigeration or operating the milking equipment, the cows could not be milked and the product was wasted.
 Other produce, such as onions and potatoes, could not be kept cool or shipped away due to the closure of the rail network.
 As a result, an estimated 13.6 billion yen worth of perishable goods was discarded.

 The tourism industry in Hokkaido was hit hard by the immediate effects of the earthquake including delays and cancellations caused by the quakes' impact to transportation infrastructure; moreover, perceptions of the area as being dangerous due to aftershocks and general fear of earthquakes caused a decrease in tourism to the area.
 The total impact of the earthquake was estimated to cost the tourism industry approximately 35.6 billion yen as of October 2018.

 Seismic intensity

 The earthquake was the first to have ever reached a maximum level of 7 on the Japan Meteorological Agency seismic intensity scale, or Shindo scale, in Hokkaido and the sixth in Japan since the system was put in place in 1949.

+Long Period Ground Motion

+The earthquake was also the first ever LPGM Class IV intensity observed in Hokkaido.